 Sometimes, it is hard to come up with the exact words of why you want to object or to match the feeling that the request is objectionable with the appropriate law.
 So here are some sample interrogatory objections that might help you.

-Plaintiff object to this interrogatory because it calls for plaintiff to make a legal conclusion.
+- Plaintiff object to this interrogatory because it calls for the plaintiff to make a legal conclusion.

-Plaintiff object to this interrogatory on the grounds that this interrogatory is so broad, uncertain, and unintelligible that Plaintiff cannot determine the nature of the information sought.
-Therefore, plaintiff cannot provide an answer.
+- Plaintiff object to this interrogatory on the grounds that this interrogatory is so broad, uncertain, and unintelligible that plaintiff cannot determine the nature of the information sought.
+Therefore, the plaintiff cannot provide an answer.

-Plaintiff objects to this interrogatory on the grounds that it seeks information in the possession of, known to, or otherwise equally available to plaintiff.
+- Plaintiff objects to this interrogatory on the grounds that it seeks information in the possession of, known to, or otherwise equally available to the plaintiff.

-Food Lion v.
+- Food Lion v.
 McNeill, 904 A.2d 464, 393 Md.
 715 (2006).
 This case is the seminal case in Maryland for the rule that there is no sandbagging in discovery.
-Food Lion was a workers compensation case where the employer tried to challenge plaintiff's expert witness disclosures because they failed to provide disclosures required under the rules.
-It clearly was a discovery violation but defendant waived the right to seek relief because it waited until trial to raise the issue.
+Food Lion was a worker's compensation case where the employer tried to challenge the plaintiff's expert witness disclosures because they failed to provide disclosures required under the rules.
+It clearly was a discovery violation but the defendant waived the right to seek relief because it waited until trial to raise the issue.

-Shenk v.
+- Shenk v.
 Berger, 1991, 587 A.2d 551, 86 Md.App.
 498 (1991).
-This is a little of point to objections to interrogatories.
+This is a little point to objections to interrogatories.
 But if are a plaintiff's lawyer, it is critical that you know this rule.
-If the defendant has surveillance films or Facebook posts of your client and want to use them as evidence, they must be disclosed AFTER the plaintiff's deposition.
-So asking a question that covers this will not protect your client from getting blinded sided with this impeachment evidence at deposition.
+If the defendant has surveillance films or Facebook posts of your client and wants to use them as evidence, they must be disclosed AFTER the plaintiff's deposition.
+So asking a question that covers this will not protect your client from getting blindsided with this impeachment evidence at a deposition.

-Kelch v.
+- Kelch v.
 Mass Transit Administration, 411 A.2d 449, 287 Md.
 223 (1980).
-Court found in this bus-motorcycle crash that you demand discovery, the other side must tell you when objecting whether they have the document (or tangible thing) being sought.
+The court found in this bus-motorcycle crash that you demand discovery, the other side must tell you when objecting whether they have the document (or tangible thing) being sought.